biafra/mcp21-tf-packages/README.md

 TinyFugue MOO Client Protocol MCP/2.1 packages

 Get the MCP/2.1 macros from [Ben Jackson](http://ben.com/MOO/tf-mcp.html).
 Unpack it in your `tf-lib`.
+I'm using `~/lib/tf/`.
 With these macros you will get MCP (MOO Client Protocol) support from tf so you can interact with some moo packages.
 One of the most important one is local editing (edit text in a separate window).
 Make sure your `/addworld` includes `-Ttiny.moo` on your MOO worlds.